Nairwhal/WA_Path_Planning/README.md

 #### Notes:

-- The results_fig.png was taking very long to generate?
-As such, it currently isn't showing my paths, but I'll attempt to let it generate tomorrow (9/18/25)
+- The results_fig.png is not updated to include a new image after the risk-heuristic fix (issues generating on my system)
+- Contact: nsookraj@wisc.edu